Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

   <a target="_blank" rel="noopener noreferrer" class="strava-cta-button" href="https://strava.com/activities/16295371277" data-sp-click-id="activity_overview_cta">View on <svg height="10" width="45" class="strava-wordmark" style="margin-bottom:-1px;display:inline-block"><use href="#strava-wordmark" /></svg></a>
 </div>

 <span class="challenge-achieved" data-challenge="9" title="Find a souvenir"></span><span class="challenge-achieved" data-challenge="1" title="Learn a new phrase in Spanish"></span>In the morning I try to figure out how to get some post cards.
 I hadn't seen any around in shops or post offices, so I ask the owner of the hostal.
 It takes a while to explain as I have no idea how to say "post card" in Spanish, but eventually we get there.
 In the end I get some envelopes and paper, as well as an unexplained map of the area.
-I think that's because I said "carta", which means map in Spanish.
+I think that's because I said "carta", which means letter in Spanish.
 By the way, for future reference, "post card" is "tarjeta postal" in Spanish.

 It's a cold and foggy morning as I climb away to Neila and La Rioja.
 I'm actually getting quite worried that the fog will ruin my "post cards".
 I did not see them, but in this area there are many necropolises and burial sites from the middle ages.
 It would have been a quite steep detour, but at least now I know they exist.